vipa0z/MicrovoltsRewardServer/README.md

 A recreation of the Previous Microvolts reward systems that restores the functionality of servers like Microvolts Surge and Toyheroes Offline.

-## Compatibility
--  This server is not Currently plug-and-play.
-While it can be tested with tools like Postman, it requires a frontend for proper use.
--  The server uses API requests to the [MicrovoltsEmulator](https://github.com/SoWeBegin/MicrovoltsEmulator) emulator for rewards.

 ## Development Status